1ilit/Nyam/README.md

 # Nyam/SDL2 Game Engine

-A simple implementation of SDL2 and C++ that includes sprite and graphics managment, input handling, and collision detection.
+A simple implementation of SDL2 and C++ that includes sprite and graphics management, input handling, and collision detection.

 Check out the game at: https://daywa1ker.itch.io/nyam